 VAT registration after UK company formation

 A UK company must register for VAT if its taxable turnover exceeds £85,000 within a rolling 12-month period.
-This is known as the VAT threshold.
+This is known as the VAT threshold and is the UK 2026 VAT threshold reference used in this guide.

 Once this limit is reached, VAT registration becomes mandatory, and the business must: